Super High Roller Bowl

 The Super High Roller Bowl made its debut at the Merit Royal Hotel Casino & Spa in North Cyprus in August 2021.
 The buy-in was $250,000 and it attracted 41 entrants as Wiktor Malinowski defeated Ivan Leow heads-up to win the $3,690,000 first-place prize.
 In September, Super High Roller Bowl VI was held inside the PokerGO Studio and attracted 21 players as Michael Addamo denied Justin Bonomo his fourth Super High Roller Bowl title to collect the $3,402,000 first-place prize.

 The Super High Roller Bowl returned to the Merit Royal Hotel Casino & Spa in North Cyprus in April 2022 with a 32-entrant field creating a prize pool of $8,000,000.
 Jake Schindler defeated Paul Phua heads-up to win the $3,200,000 first-place prize.

 Super High Roller Bowl VII was held from inside the PokerGO Studio from October 5-7, 2022, with the 24 player field creating a prize pool of $7,200,000.
 Daniel Negreanu defeated Nick Petrangelo heads-up to win the $3,312,000 first-place prize; the largest win of his career and second biggest lifetime tournament score.

+Super High Roller Bowl VIII was held from inside the PokerGO Studio from September 28-30, 2023.
+The 20-player field created a prize pool of $6,000,000, and Isaac Haxton defeated Andrew Lichtenberger to win the $2,760,000 first-place prize.
+This was Haxton's second Super High Roller Bowl win, and the second-largest score of his poker career.

+For the first time in Super High Roller Bowl history, a Pot-Limit Omaha event was announced to take place from October 16-18, 2023.
+The buy-in of $100,000 was the biggest Pot-Limit Omaha tournament buy-in in the world at the time, and it attracted a 38-entrant field and created a prize pool of $3,800,000 that paid the final seven players.
+Jared Bleznick defeated Isaac Haxton heads-up to win the $1,292,000 first-place prize.